Kerry Carpenter Player Props: Tigers vs. Blue Jays

 Kerry Carpenter At The Plate

-- Carpenter has gotten a hit in three of seven games this year (42.9%), with multiple hits twice.
+- In four of eight games this season (50.0%), Carpenter has reached base safely via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his seven games this season.
+- He has hit a long ball in one of eight games, and in 3.3% of his plate appearances.

+- Carpenter has an RBI in one game this season, and it was more than one in that game.

+- He has scored at least one run three times this season (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.